What is 0.83472 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 83472 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 83472 are: 1 2 3 4 6 8 12 16 24 37 47 48 74 94 111 141 148 188 222 282 296 376 444 564 592 752 888 1128 1739 1776 2256 3478 5217 6956 10434 13912 20868 27824 41736 83472